Candlewick (character): Adaptations

 The first Lucignolo (Candlewick) in cinema history was the French-Italian comedian Natalino Guillaume in The Adventures of Pinocchio (1911) directed by Giulio Antamoro, in a cast of adult actors, in which the character of Pinocchio was played by his brother Ferdinand Guillaume (Polidor).

 The first child actor to play the role of Lampwick was Guglielmo Selvaggio in The Adventures of Pinocchio directed by Giannetto Guardone in 1947.

 Lampwick appears in a 1972 Italian animated adaptation titled The Adventures of Pinocchio.
 Like the original story, he is a lazy boy who dislikes school and is Pinocchio's closest friend there.
 As in the novel, he convinces Pinocchio to come to Toyland with him, where they play many games, eat junk food, and go on amusement rides.

 Eventually, he and Pinocchio transform into donkeys and are sold to a farmer and a circus.
 Near the end of the film after Pinocchio starts to work at the farm, he finds Lampwick heavily wounded and exhausted from overwork at the farm; the donkey then shortly dies.
 The character is voiced by Italian actress Flaminia Jandolo.

 In the 1972 television miniseries The Adventures of Pinocchio, director Luigi Comencini entrusted the part to Domenico Santoro, a kid he had "discovered" while shooting a documentary on child labor in Naples (I bambini e noi, 1970).

 In the 1976 made-for-TV musical Pinocchio starring Sandy Duncan in the title role and Danny Kaye as Geppetto, Candlewick is portrayed by Gary Morgan.

-In the 1993 direct-to-video adaptation by GoodTimes Entertainment, where the character is voiced by Cam Clarke (who also voiced Flounder from "The Little Mermaid: Ariel's Beginning"), Candlewick is portrayed like his Disney counterpart Lampwick with red hair (though he does not have buckteeth) who tries to have fun in Dunceland with Pinocchio.
+In the 1993 direct-to-video adaptation by GoodTimes Entertainment, Candlewick is voiced by Cam Clarke (who also voiced Flounder in "The Little Mermaid: Ariel's Beginning").
+He is portrayed like his Disney counterpart Lampwick with red hair (though he does not have buckteeth) who tries to have fun in Dunceland with Pinocchio.
 Like his Disney counterpart, he is transformed into a donkey and his fate is unknown.